 - Obstruction of Justice and Related Offenses

-James S. Friedman, LLC is a diverse criminal defense firm with offices centrally located in New Brunswick, New Jersey.
+We are a diverse criminal defense firm with offices centrally located in New Brunswick, New Jersey.
 If you have been charged with a crime in the Superior Court of New Jersey, the United States District Court for the District of New Jersey, the United States District Court for the Southern District of New York, the United States District Court for the Eastern District of New York, or any municipal court in New Jersey, do not speak to the police or prosecutors, except to state very clearly that you want a lawyer.
 Then, contact us to learn about your options, and to start building your defense.